Quickly exit this site by pressing the Escape key Leave this site

 3.15.2 A pro-forma is available to assist with the decision making.

-3.15.3 An employee may be suspended on full pay at any stage of the procedure with the agreement of the DCC and superintendent PSD or other designated individual.
+3.15.3 An employee may be suspended on full pay at any stage of the procedure with the agreement of the DCC and Superintendent PSD or other designated individual.

 3.15.4 Employees must always be advised of their suspension in person i.e., face to face.
 Welfare support should be offered and an appropriate support regime should be in place.
 A welfare guide and a contact check list are available to assist managers to provide appropriate support to those subject to the discipline procedure.
-Written notification should be confirmed in writing within five working days.
+Written notification should be confirmed in writing within 5 working days.
 Suspension should be reviewed at least once per month to ensure that suspension is still appropriate; the individual will also be advised in writing of the outcome of the review.
 PSD will keep a full rationale of both the review and the outcome.
 Staff are expected to be available to the force for the purposes of the investigation at all times during the period of suspension.
 Any leave that has already been booked on SAP will be honoured.
 If there are any other dates during the period of the suspension on which the employee should seek permission from their line manager to have such dates recorded onto SAP as annual leave (or other leave category).
 If an employee wishes to cancel any leave already booked on SAP or take leave while suspended then they must ask their line manager, in advance of the leave period, to do this on their behalf and must ensure that they are available to the investigating officer or other force representative on these dates.

-3.16 Disciplinary meeting/hearing
+3.16 Disciplinary Meeting/Hearing

 3.16.1 If the decision is made that there is a case to answer, a disciplinary meeting/hearing will be arranged to consider the case.
 A meeting will be arranged for cases where the possible sanction will be no higher than a final written warning.
 A hearing will be arranged for more serious cases where the available sanctions include dismissal.
 The table below details the appropriate level/rank of those involved in the process.
 NB.
 Superintendents or appropriate police staff managers are authorised to dismiss staff on probation.